 According to Chris Sistrunk, TAPs are a great way to gain visibility into a network, both to look for evil, but to also detect misconfigurations and devices with firmware problems.
 Sistrunk writes in detail in his blog, It's a TAP about the 4 Considerations when installing a TAP in ICS.

 Industry and Infrastructure should not be an easy target.
 They can take security measures, which will protect them and their unique environments.
 One such measure is implementing network elements that spot any anomalies and deviations from normal behaviors through passive, real-time monitoring.
 Simple, listen only devices like a passive network TAP copy the data and send it to an analyzer or deep packet inspection (DPI) solution to alert organizations of possible breaches.
 Of course, first you need to know your baseline traffic in order to determine what traffic is normal and what is not.

-The use of passive network TAPs combined with innovative monitoring solutions companies can work toward defending themselves from a critical infrastructure attack like the one in Ukraine.
+The use of passive network TAPs combined with innovative monitoring solutions companies can work toward defending themselves from a critical infrastructure attack.

 Jerry Dillard leverages two decades in design and engineering to ensure maximum performance within today’s network environments.
 Dillard, as the inventor of the Bypass Network Test Access Point (TAP), has secured his legacy as he continues to provide network solutions for data centers worldwide.